A Song for Europe (Father Ted): Synopsis

-Father Dougal McGuire (Ardal O'Hanlon) has "Eurosong fever" weeks ahead of the competition.
-After initially rejecting Dougal's suggestion that they write a song to represent Ireland in the competition, on the grounds that they are not skilled at songwriting, Father Ted Crilly (Dermot Morgan) discovers that his nemesis Father Dick Byrne plans to enter a song.
+Dougal has "Eurosong fever" weeks ahead of the competition.
+After initially rejecting Dougal's suggestion that they write a song to represent Ireland in the competition, on the grounds that they are not skilled at songwriting, Ted discovers that his nemesis Father Dick Byrne plans to enter a song.
 Ted decides that if Byrne can write a song, he and Dougal can write a better one.
 After working all night, they come up with "My Lovely Horse", a tuneless dirge with ridiculous lyrics lasting less than a minute.
 When they try the song out on Mrs Doyle and Father Jack, Jack destroys Ted's guitar with a shotgun.
 Disillusioned, they are about to give up when Ted discovers that their lyrics fit a tune by "Nin Huugen and the Huugen Notes", an obscure B-side of an entry from the fifth-placed act in Norway's Eurosong preselection in 1976.
 Ted thinks that because the whole band had died in a plane crash, including all the record company staff and everyone involved in the copyright, they would get away with stealing it.

 At the Dublin theatre where "A Song for Ireland" is being hosted, Ted and Dougal listen to Dick Byrne's entry, "The Miracle Is Mine".
 It is extremely impressive, with a full choir, huge band and a passionate performance from Byrne.
-Ted is worried and goes backstage for a smoke, where he hears the Norwegian tune first being whistled by a maintenance worker, then playing in a lift.
+Ted is worried and goes backstage for a smoke, where he hears the Norwegian tune being whistled by a maintenance worker, then playing in a lift.
 He is horrified, realising that the song is better known than he thought.
 He and Dougal are forced to adopt "Plan B" and perform their own composition.

-In spite of Ted and Dougal's dismal performance, and against the audience's obvious wishes, the producer, Charles Hedges, selects "My Lovely Horse" as Ireland's entry.
-He laughs off Byrne's charge that he deliberately chose the worst song to ensure that Ireland would lose, the country being in no position to host yet another contest (Ireland won the real Eurovision Song Contest in 1992, 1993 and 1994 and had the costly obligation of hosting it in 1993, 1994 and 1995).
+In spite of Ted and Dougal's dismal performance, and against the obvious wishes of the audience, the producer, Charles Hedges, selects "My Lovely Horse" as Ireland's entry.
+He laughs off Byrne's suggestion that he deliberately chose the worst song to ensure that Ireland would lose, the country being in no position to host another song contest (Ireland won the real Eurovision Song Contest in 1992, 1993 and 1994 and had the costly obligation of hosting it in 1993, 1994 and 1995).
 The episode closes at the Eurosong contest, with Ted, Dougal, Jack and Mrs. Doyle listening to every country awarding them "nul points".